papeh/structuremap/README.markdown

 dotnet add package structuremap
 ```

-If you want to fix a bug or just want to tinker with an idea,
-we love receiving pull requests!

 Building the Source
 -------------------

 As of StructureMap 4.3, the codebase uses the new Dotnet CLI to build and run tests.
-Paket is no longer used
-to resolve nuget dependencies.

 1. Clone the repository: `git clone git://github.com/structuremap/structuremap.git`
 1. (Optional) From the command line, `dotnet test src/StructureMap.Testing`